insertjokehere/willhughes.name/content/post/thinklight_command_line.md

 I have a Lenovo{{< ann 1 >}} Thinkpad T420 that I use as a secondary workstation when I don't need the full power of my main desktop (and don't want to be too anti-social shutting myself away in the office).
 Its great - rugged, repairable, cheap, powerful enough for my purposes{{< ann 2 >}} and given that it looks like a relic from the Soviet era unlikely to get stolen.
 One of the features it has that I'm sure seemed like a good idea at the time is a LED just above the webcam with a lens that lets it illuminates maybe 30% of the keyboard, which some clever marketing person decided should be called a Thinklight.
 Yup.

-Anyway, it turns out that the Linux kernel that ships with Ubuntu includes a driver{{< ann 3 >}} that lets This isn't the only thing you can do with the led subsystem though.
-The kernel defines an interface that allows developers to write 'triggers' to decide when a particular LED should be lit.
-You can inspect which triggers are available on a system by inspecting the 'trigger' virtual file.
+Anyway, it turns out that the Linux kernel that ships with Ubuntu includes a driver{{< ann 3 >}} that exposes the Thinklight - and for some reason, the power and sleep LEDs - as targets for the Linux LED subsystem.
+The practical upshot of this is you can control the LEDs by writing magic values into special files in the sysfs.

-{{< highlight bash >}}
-cat /sys/class/leds/tpacpi::thinklight/trigger
-{{< /highlight >}}

-you access this via the sysfs 'led' interface.
 This means you can do:

 {{< highlight bash >}}
 echo 1 | sudo tee /sys/class/leds/tpacpi::thinklight/brightness